-In September 2010, the Community Engagement Initiative (CEI) in the Office of Research & Economic Development (ORED) at UNCG was created to support excellence in community engagement across UNCG and with the greater community.
+In September 2010, the Community Engagement Initiative (CEI) in the Office of Research and Engagement (ORE) (formerly Office of Research and Economic Development) at UNCG was created to support excellence in community engagement across UNCG and with the greater community.
 The CEI was established to “support community-engaged scholarship,” a key goal (4.3) of the 2009-2014 Strategic Plan.
 The Special Assistant for Community Engagement was tasked with implementing a comprehensive and inclusive visioning and planning process to support excellence in community engagement, including exploring and proposing revisions to ICEE, UNCG’s university-wide structure to provide the resources, programs, processes, recognitions, and support needed for community-engaged work.

 ICEE was re-launched in July of 2012 as both a virtual and physical presence and advocate of community engagement in response to the implementation plan for Strategic Goal 4.3 that called for establishing an “office” to support community engagement university-wide.
 ICEE provides one highly visible point of contact for the external community for campus activities related to community and economic development, while providing structure to and support for UNCG faculty, staff, and students interested in community-engaged research, teaching, and scholarship.
 ICEE brings together community engagement and economic development within one institute in the recognition that pressing social and environmental issues are complex, multi-faceted, and interconnected, and therefore, must be addressed through a full range of approaches and by a full array of stakeholders.